 So now that we are all set up let’s give it a go!
 Turn the pump on and let nature take its course… But now what? here are some common questions that usually spring up after getting things up and going:

 Do you need a light to hatch brine shrimp eggs?

 Lighting and heat will be a very important factor in helping the eggs to hatch.
 The temperature of the hatchery should stay between 80 and 90 degrees Fahrenheit.
 Since I live in Florida, I take advantage of the weather and keep my hatchery in a shed where there won’t be a need for a heat lamp.

 I set up a cool LED lighting stand for my Hatchery.
 The LED’s are a lot safer to use and can be kept on for pretty much 24 hours a day.
-Another advantage to having LED’s are the ability to place them directly under the hatchery making it easy to attract Artemia towards the bottom where we will be draining the hatchery from.
+Another advantage of having LEDs is the ability to place them directly under the hatchery making it easy to attract Artemia towards the bottom where we will be draining the hatchery from.

 How long does it take for a brine shrimp egg to hatch?

 Depending on the quality of the purchased Brine Shrimp Eggs, we should see babies within 18 to 48 hours.
 Anything longer than 36 hours and somethings wrong!
 Adjust the lighting and heat to make sure it’s bright and hot enough.
 If still, nothing has happened after 4 days, you might have a stale batch of eggs that weren’t refrigerated correctly between uses.